cforall/llheap/README.md

 **Return:** request size or zero if `addr` is NULL.

 ### `size_t malloc_alignment( void * addr )`
-returns the alignment of the dynamic object, where the minimal alignment is 16 bytes.
+returns the object alignment, where the minimal alignment is 16 bytes.

 **Parameters:**